Inverness & Aviemore: A Quiet Pause in the Highlands

 Aviemore to Inverness: A Beautiful, Easy Ride

-The next morning, we called a taxi to the station — and in classic Scottish fashion, the driver was warm, chatty, and helpful.
-Small kindnesses like that stick with you when you’re far from home.
+The next morning, we called a taxi to the station โ and in classic Scottish fashion, the driver was warm, chatty, and helpful.
+Small kindnesses like that stick with you when youโre far from home.

 That train ride to Inverness was slow, scenic, and calming.
-The countryside between the two towns unfolded like a watercolor painting — streams slipping through fields, tiny clusters of homes, and distant blue-gray mountains softening the horizon.
+The countryside between the two towns unfolded like a watercolor painting โ streams slipping through fields, tiny clusters of homes, and distant blue-gray mountains softening the horizon.

 Inverness: Short, Sweet, and So Memorable

 Our time in Inverness was brief, but it left an impression.
 Shops are close together here too, making it easy to wander without a plan.
+If you’re planning a trip like this, I share more about my travel philosophy and planning approach in my Meaningful Travel Guide.

 Scottish Goods, Handmade Wares & the Perfect Blanket